isabelrobleda/web-cards-transactions/README.md

 ## Features

 - User can select one of the cards
-- The transactions of the selected card will be displayed.
+- The transactions of the selected card are be displayed.
 - The transactions have a same background color than the card.
 - There is a two filter fields (search and amount) between the cards and the transactions.
 - The user can filter transactions by inputting amount or name to the filter fields.
 Transactions with the amount in the fields or greater are left visible.
+Transactions with name are visible
 - If the user changes a selected card and there is content in the filter fields, the content is resetted.
 - If there are no transactions, the user can see a message of "no results"